Bare Lane railway station

 Bare Lane is a railway station on the Morecambe Branch Line, which runs between Lancaster and Heysham Port.
 The station, situated 2+1/2 mi west of Lancaster, serves the suburb of Bare in Morecambe, Lancashire.
 It is owned by Network Rail and managed by Northern Trains.

 History

-The station was opened as Poulton-le-Sands on 8 August 1864 by the London and North Western Railway, being renamed Bare Lane on 31 October 1864.
+The station was opened as Poulton-le-Sands on 8 August 1864 by the London and North Western Railway; it was renamed Bare Lane on 31 October 1864.

-A level crossing with the public highway known as Bare Lane exists immediately to the west of the station, which until recently was controlled by the adjacent Bare Lane signal box, a fringe cabin to the Preston PSB Area.
+A level crossing with the public highway, known as Bare Lane, exists immediately to the west of the station; until recently, it was controlled by the adjacent Bare Lane signal box, a fringe cabin to the Preston PSB Area.
 This box was closed on 8 December 2012, when the signalling equipment was renewed by Network Rail and control of the crossing switched to CCTV and transferred to Preston power box.

 The old station building on the platform is now a private dwelling.
-It was auctioned to the public, and was featured on the BBC programme Homes Under the Hammer, a show about buildings which are auctioned to the public and redeveloped.
+It was auctioned to the public and was featured in the ninth series of the BBC programme Homes Under the Hammer, a show about buildings which are auctioned to the public and redeveloped.